 How can I setup my koi up for a long, healthy life?

-Step 1: Good filtration and water quality.
+Step 1: Good filtration and water quality is essential to healthy koi lives.

 As we have said many, many, many times before, water quality is the #1 influence on fish health.